aces/Loris/modules/mri_violations/test/TestPlan.md

     Series Description or Scan Type, Time Run, Type of Problem, SeriesUID
 3. Filter for scans that violate MRI Protocol violation (For each type of Problem : Could not identify scan type, Visit Label does not exist, MRI Protocol Check Violation, Candidate mismatch)
-    Ensure link under Problem column goes to MRI Protocol Violations page with correct scan information set in the filters, and parameters showing when could not identify scacn type, or MRI Protocol Check Violation are the type of problem
+    Ensure link under Problem column goes to MRI Protocol Violations page with correct scan information set in the filters, and parameters showing when could not identify scan type, or MRI Protocol Check Violation are the type of problem
 4. MRI Protocol Violations page check Selection Filter results for each of DCCID, PSCID, PatientName, SeriesUID, Time Run, Series Description
 5. MRI Protocol Violations page - ensure first table displays all valid protocols